Role: Interaction Designer

 - I consolidated the marketing copy so it is easy to read.

-- I borrowed from the Google Maps design system so the ad format elements appear similar to a Google Maps business page in an effort to increase familiarity and trust with the user.
+- I borrowed from the Google Maps design system so the ad format elements appear similar to a Google Maps business page to increase familiarity and trust with the user.

 User Research: Round 2